Guy Bwelle: Club career

 Born in Edéa, Bwelle began playing youth football with L'Espoir de Yaoundé.
 At age 18, he had a trial with Swiss club FC Servette and hoped to play in Europe, but had to return to Cameroon where he played for Cintra de Yaoundé.

-Bwelle moved to Greece to play in the Greek first division with Apollon Smyrni F.C. in July 1998.
+Bwelle moved to Greece to play in the Greek first division with Apollon Smyrnis in July 1998.
 He would make 20 league appearances for the club before moving to Apollon Kalamarias F.C. in January 2000.

-After playing 3.5 seasons in the Greek second division with Apollon Kalamarias, Bwelle joined fellow second division club Kassandra F.C., which soon was taken over by Ethnikos Olympiakos Volos F.C.
-He would spend another three seasons in the second division with Kassandra and Olympiakos Volos.
+After playing 3.5 seasons in the Greek second division with Apollon Kalamarias, Bwelle joined fellow second division club Kassandra F.C., which soon was taken over by Olympiacos Volos.
+He spend another three seasons in the second division with Kassandra and Olympiacos Volos.

-In July 2006, Bwelle returned to the Greek top flight by signing with Ergotelis F.C., but he would only make five league appearances for the club.
+In July 2006, Bwelle returned to the Greek top flight by signing with Ergotelis, but he would only make five league appearances for the club.